scloud19/SECipedia/Linux/Linux Basics/basics.md

         Is made of
             Processes aka user processes
                 the running programs that the kernel manages

+                user processes make up the environment that you directly interact with.
         Exs:
             GUIs, Servers, Shell

+        In general, a process is simply a state (or image) in memory.
+            As such "user space" can refer to the memory of the entire collection of running processes.

+        Most of the "real action" occurs in the user space Refer to user_processes.png
+                From the kernel's POV, these processes are the same.

+                Shows the layered structure of the types of system components that user processes represent.
+                    Network Configuration, etc.
+                        Is the closest to the kernel and performs a more singular (simple) task, relative to the layers above.

+                    Each layer builds on eachother, you can see the emphasis on modularity.
+                        If a module wants to use another, it's usually at a lower layer.

+                    Top layer is the closest to the user's control

+        Every user-space process has a user owner
+            User in *nix
+                An entity that can run processes and own files

+                Has a username "zroof" but the kernel manages by numeric ids called "userids"

+            Processes are said to run as the owner.

+            Root user
+                Still runs in the OS's user mode, NOT kernel mode

 Linux File System